-- on an actual basis; - on a pro forma basis, giving effect to the automatic conversion of all outstanding principal and accrued but unpaid interest on our outstanding 9.00% secured convertible promissory notes, totaling \$13.6 million at December 31, 2018, into an aggregate of shares of our common stock immediately prior to the closing of this offering (assuming an initial public offering price of \$, the midpoint of the price range set forth on the cover page of this prospectus); and - on a pro forma as adjusted basis to reflect the sale by us of shares of common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+- on an actual basis; - on a pro forma basis, giving effect to (i) the Automatic Note Conversion of all outstanding principal and accrued but unpaid interest on the 2018 Notes, totaling \$13.6 million at December 31, 2018, into an aggregate of 1,455,184 shares of our common stock immediately prior to the completion of this offering (assuming an initial public offering price of \$11.00, the midpoint of the price range set forth on the cover page of this prospectus, and a conversion price of \$9.35) and (ii) the immediate amortization, as interest expense, of the beneficial conversion feature ("BCF") associated with the 2018 Notes, which is exercisable upon the consummation of an initial public offering, as described at Note 6 to the audited financial statements included elsewhere in this prospectus.
+The intrinsic value of the BCF at December 31, 2018, which was limited to the net proceeds allocated to the debt on a relative fair value basis, was approximately \$8,227,542; and - on a pro forma as adjusted basis to reflect the sale by us of 2,272,727 shares of common stock in this offering at an assumed initial public offering price of \$11.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.